oracle-livelabs/oci/peoplesoft-import-to-cloud-manager/2import-psft/Import.md

 6. You will come back to Import page.

-## Task 5: Import PeopleSoft ELK Tier
+## Task 5: Import PeopleSoft ELK Tier Running On Linux

 1. Click on + icon to import ELK component of Peoplesoft.